golosio/NeuronGPU/README.md

 * Possibility to use arrays and distributions for connection weights and delays
 * GPU Cluster: efficient implementation of GPU-MPI.
 * Numeric precision: 32 bit float.
-* Simulation real time: on a machine with a single Nvidia GeForce RTX 2080 Ti GPU board, NeuralGPU is about 20 times faster than CPU code running on a PC with a CPU Intel CORE I9-9900K with with a frequency of 3.6GHz and 16 hardware threads.
+* Simulation real time: on a machine with a single Nvidia GeForce RTX 2080 Ti GPU board, NeuronGPU is about 20 times faster than CPU code running on a PC with a CPU Intel CORE I9-9900K with with a frequency of 3.6GHz and 16 hardware threads.